jballant/backbone-base-and-form-view/README.md

 ### Features

-Okay, well, now that you have this taken care of, a Base View has a few interesting features involving sub view interactions, some of which I will outline here:
+Okay, well, now that you have this taken care of, Backbone.BaseView has a few interesting features involving subview interactions, some of which I will outline here:

 1. Accessing the subViews parent:

         testSubView.parentView; // Instance of MyView

- *Note that you cannot access the '.parentView' property in the initialize method if you instantiate a sub view before it's added to the base view's SubViewManager.*
+ *Note that you cannot access the '.parentView' property in the initialize method if you instantiate a subview before it's added to the base view's SubViewManager.*

 2. Triggering an event that bubbles up to the parent view, and then that parent's parent view, and so on: